saoirse077/Wallet-VMPL/README.md

 # Wallet: Confidential Serverless Computing

+## For evaluation testers
+Due to the special hardware requirments we provide ssh access to our evalution machines.
+Please contact the paper author to obtain ssh access.
+The machines will have the correct hardware and kernel version to run the experiments.
+If you run into any problems you can write an email to the authors.

 ## Reproduction of paper results

 ### Prerequisite

+#### Hardware

-- A system with AMD SEV-SNP VMPL support
+- AMD EPYC 7713P with AMD SEV-SNP support enabled

+#### Software

-- Linux kernel 6.8 with Wallet specific (patches)[https://github.com/TUM-DSE/doctor-cluster-config/blob/bf91a4e6a5d07adb7f6bff07ea9d27db6973aa32/pkgs/kernels/linux-svsm-host-wallet.nix#L62]
+- Linux kernel 6.8 with Wallet specific [patches](https://github.com/TUM-DSE/doctor-cluster-config/blob/bf91a4e6a5d07adb7f6bff07ea9d27db6973aa32/pkgs/kernels/linux-svsm-host-wallet.nix#L62)
 - Nix for dependency management

 ### Getting Started